 When my boyfriend and I first started dating, I was on a restricted diet due to a medical condition.
 My groceries, what I ordered at restaurants – even the snacks I bought – were usually much more expensive than his selections.
 It didn’t make sense for us to take turns picking up the bill, or for him to pick up my groceries when he was at the store.
 Dating me would have been quite the financial blow!

-We quickly developed a hyper-specific, straightforward, and functional system, and we still use it to this day.
+We quickly developed a hyper-specific, straightforward, and functional system to help us budget as a couple, and we still use it to this day.

 On date nights, we each order whatever we want, making note of the price.
 When it comes time to pay the bill, I pay for what I ordered and my boyfriend pays for what he ordered, including our proportional share of tax and tip.
 Sometimes, though, one of us will be out of cash, or the restaurant doesn’t allow customers to split checks.
 For those times, we keep a “tab” in a Google note.
 One of us picks up the whole bill, then we write down how much the other person owes for their order, tax, and tip.